cbev0x/cbev0x.github.io/_posts/2026-05-23-HackTheBox-Sekhmet.md

 ```

 ### Admin Shell
-The final entry contains a password for Bob.WoodADM that logs into webmail.windcorp.com , but these credentials are reused for the domain too.
+The final entry contains a password for Bob.WoodADM that logs into the site at `webmail.windcorp.com`, but these credentials are reused for the domain too.
 We can grab a TGT using this password and grab a shell via WinRM to discover that this user is an Administrator.

 ![](../assets/img/2026-05-23-Sekhmet/41.png)